pact-foundation/docs.pact.io/docs/getting_started/verifying_pacts.md

 ## Using a language that is not Pact-native?

 If you are using a language that doesn't provide native support for verification, you can still verify the Provider API!
-Check out the [provider verifier](https://github.com/DiUS/pact-provider-verifier-docker) command line tool.
+Check out the [verify](https://hub.docker.com/r/pactfoundation/pact-cli) command line tool.

 ### Using Docker?